- Delivery 7-10 days Nationwide

 - Earn Loyalty Points with every order

-Wondering how to fit your timber balustrade or how to fit wooden spindles to a stairs?
+Wondering how to fit your timber balustrade or how to fit wooden spindles to stairs?
 Torn between oak timber and pine wood?
 Looking for more information on how to fit oak spindles or how to fit various banister spindles?
 Then look no further; you have come to the right place!
 This handy guide will provide information on fitting timber balustrades and components.

 Step 1 – Using new or existing newel posts?